International Citizens Insurance Logo

 If you’re traveling to Japan with a two-month supply or less of prescription or over-the-counter medication, you can declare it at customs upon arrival.

-This includes most pills, liquid medications, and medical devices like disposable contacts.
+This includes most pills, liquid medications, and medical devices such as disposable contact lenses.
 However, you are limited to a one-month supply of pre-filled syringes, such as Ozempic.

 If you’re staying in Japan for more than two months and need to bring more medication than the allowed limit, you must obtain a Yunyu Kakunin-sho (import certificate) before your trip.
 You need this certificate to bring larger amounts, and you must declare it at customs.